adnanhaq30/blog/_posts/2022-03-01-CORS-Misconfigrations.md

 Here are few common misconfigrations and how to exploit them:

-## Wildcard(*) misconfigration:
+#### Wildcard(*) misconfigration:

-Wildcard means that any domain can access the resources of the server.
-The misconfiguration in this can cause serious security risk.

-1. **Basic Reflected CORS Misconfig**

-This CORS Misconfigration is simple yet one of the most found CORS miconfigration in todays modern web applications.
-In this case whatever the value of Origin Header is set to is reflected back in the `Access-Control-Allow-Origin` header in the response.
+When the browser receives the response, the browser checks the `Access-Control-Allow-Origin header` to see if it matches the origin of the request.
+If not, the response is blocked.
+The check passes such as in this example if either the `Access-Control-Allow-Origin` matches the `single origin exactly` or contains the wildcard `*` operator, Wildcard means that any domain can access the resources of the server.

 ```
 💡 Get /api/userinfo